 The theme of our first Young Writers Studio references James Merrill’s poem, “Island in the Works.”
 Written from his Elizabeth Street home in the 1980s, the poem is rooted in natural phenomena and vernacular language that are distinctive to Key West.
 Full of observed imagery, a relish for language, and a great sense of humor, the poem represents the ethos of the Young Writers Studio.

 Write a letter to the Key West Literary Seminar:

 - Introduce yourself.
-Explain why you want to be a part of this program.
+Explain why you want to be part of this program.
 What makes you a great candidate?
-What in the description of Young Writers Studio sounds intriguing to you?
+What in the description of Young Writers Studio intrigues you?

 - Describe your relationship to reading and writing.
 Please tell us what has been your favorite thing (novel, poem, short story, graphic novel, children’s book, anything) you have ever read and why.

-- Also, tell us about your relationship to Key West.
+- Tell us about your relationship to Key West.
 What do you love about this area and landscape the most?
-Do you have a favorite place you can tell us about, or a favorite aspect of life here?
+Do you have a favorite place or a favorite aspect of life here?

-- Feel free to address these questions in whatever order makes the most sense to you, and creates a logical and good flow.
+- Feel free to address these questions in whatever order makes the most sense to you and creates a logical flow.

 - Be yourself.
 Your letter should be casual and relaxed.
 Don’t be afraid to give us a sense of your personality and be completely honest.